 It is a really amazing way to see Thailand and get a feel for real life, but not the most comfortable.
 If you are wanting to adventure out of your comfort zone a bit then I advise a train trip, even if just a short one.
 The trains leave every few hours so it’s easy to just go to a station and jump on the next available train.
 Our trip cost 90 baht ($ 2.50) and was a 2-hour trip.
 Once again, don’t look online for trains and prices.
 You can buy tickets online but they sell them for about 200 baht ($ 6) for the same seat I paid 90 baht for, be mindful with any deals online.
 Best way to double-check is to look at the reviews on Google.

 Transport around Thailand is in many ways similar to the transport we are used to back home.
 The ease of flying between places and travelling into another country by bus is not new to us, what is great to know is how affordable it is in Thailand.
 Depending on your budget, comfort preference and travel time you have an array of options to choose from.
 Being based in Thailand also gives you access to affordable travel to other ASEAN countries which include places such as Indonesia, Vietnam, Cambodia and Malaysia.

 My next article will look at getting around cities like Bangkok and the Chon Buri province which Pattaya, Sattahip and Chon Buri District are apart of.
 Is Thailand sounding more appealing as a place to teach?
-Then check out the recruitment page for Shane English Schools around Thailand.
+Then check out the Thailand Guide.
 If you have any other questions about getting around Thailand pop me a message on Twitter.